TheArchitectDev/Architect.Identities/README.md

 Most notably, collisions between different timestamps are impossible, since the millisecond values differ.

 Within a single application instance, collisions during a particular millisecond are avoided (while maintaining the incremental nature) by reusing the previous random value (48 bits) and incrementing it by a smaller random value (42 bits).
 This guarantees unique IDs within the application instance, as long as the system clock is not turned back.
-If the clock is turned back, it is like having two instances of the application during the repeated time.
+If the clock is turned back, the scenario is comparable to having an extra application instance (addressed below) during the repeated time span.

 Having multiple application instances generate IDs introduces a chance of collisions between them.
 It is detailed below and should be negligible.